FreshPopcorn42/JustSomeScripts/README.md

 ### Schneewittchen
 A textbased tool that allows quick notes that are automatically saved.
 Still V1.

+### newOSversion
+Downloads and installs the newest version of your OS.
+You have to reboot once its done.

 ## Contact me
 Im always looking for feedback.
 If you want to help me with tips and knowledge, contact me via Twitter: @EdwardFetch